I feel like I have started to see markers gain increasing popularity among urban sketchers on platforms such as Instagram.

 Tombow markers seem to be especially popular with lettering artists, specifically to achieve brush lettering effects.

 However, urban sketcher Ian Fennelly relies on Tombow Markers as an important part of his work.
 He uses tones of grey to create a sense of depth in his sketches.
 He layers them on top of his watercolours in certain areas.
 PS.
 If you would like to learn all of Ian’s tips and tricks he has loads of online courses, you can check them out here.

 Urban sketcher and artist Adenbanji Alade uses grey Tombows to add some depth to his line drawings.
 He creates a particularly beautiful sense of depth when he uses them in his sketches of people, usually unsuspecting commuters on the bus or train.

-Both ranges come in 216 colours and use the same professional alcohol-ink so the two types can be used interchangeably with each other.
-Spectrum Noir really seem to have taken a step forward in terms of their quality, aiming products at professional artists, illustrators and designers as well as remaining competitively priced for crafters too.
+Both ranges come in 216 colours and use the same professional alcohol ink so the two types can be used interchangeably with each other.
+Spectrum Noir really seem to have taken a step forward in terms of its quality, aiming products at professional artists, illustrators and designers as well as remaining competitively priced for crafters too.

 A set of 12 Illustrator markers are approximately US$25-30 from Amazon depending on which set of colours you go for.

 I have not tried these new markers but I have heard good things.
 They could be a good place to start if you want to try some out for fun.

 Touch Markers bare a striking resemblance to Copic markers.
 They are made by a Korean company called Shin Han Art, founded in in 1967.
 They produced their alcohol-based markers, Touch Markers, in 1992 with a range of 120 colours.
 The company now has two types of Touch marker.
 The Touch Twin Markers features a black body and a broad nib on one end and a fine nib on the other.
 The Touch Twin Brush Marker features a light grey body with a brush nib at one end and a medium-wide chisel nib at the other end.